RunestoneInteractive/thinkcspy/_sources/MoreAboutIteration/2DimensionalIterationImageProcessing.rst

     img.draw(win)
     win.exitonclick()

 Let's take a closer look at the code.
-After importing the image module, we create two image objects.
-The first, ``img``, represents a typical digital photo.
-The second, ``newimg``, is an empty image that will be "filled in" as we process the original pixel by pixel.
-Note that the width and height of the empty image is set to be the same as the width and height of the original.
+After importing the image module, we create an image object called ``img`` that represents a typical digital photo.  we will update each pixel in this image from top to bottom, left to right, which you should be able to observe.
+You can change the values in ``setDelay`` to make the program progress faster or slower.

 Lines 8 and 9 create the nested iteration that we discussed earlier.
 This allows us to process each pixel in the image.
 Line 10 gets an individual pixel.